 Today, nothing seems out of reach.
 Within just a few clicks consumers are able to find the products or services they are looking for, compare reviews and pricing, and make a decision.
-So how do consumers in the new age find local businesses?
+However, only Local Businesses that use SEO can rank high enough to access the new age of customers.

 Simple...
 They google it.

 Over the past decade, the types of businesses the people depend on Google has grown to encompass almost all local business industries.

 Dentists, Lawyers, and Chiropractors typically know that focusing on their search optimization is important.
 But how about the roofing contractors, urgent care facilities, plumbers, locksmiths, heck even window washers?
 What about the local yoga studio, technical school or coffee shop?

 Is this starting to click?
 Your customers are looking for your product or services online.
 If you don't show up when they look they will choose your competitors instead (and that's bad!)